-This is one of my favourite activities, and provides me with that sense of enjoyment.
-It helps me escape from my own world and reality (and problems) and immerse myself into a different world.
-When I feel down (as it usually happens following a holiday), a film (especially psychological films) is a good way to distract myself, lift up my mood and beat these post-holidays blues.
+This is one of my favourite activities and provides me with that sense of enjoyment.
+It helps me escape from my own world and reality (and problems) and immerse myself in a different world.
+When I feel down (as it usually happens following a holiday), a film (especially psychological films) is a good way to distract myself, lift up my mood and beat these post-holiday blues.

 5. Reading a book

-Similar to watching films, reading book can have the same positive effect.
-I usually read more books while away on holidays.
+Similar to watching films, reading books can have the same positive effect.
+I usually read more books while away on holiday.
 This momentum makes me more likely to continue reading once I am back from my holidays.

 6. Listening to music

 Music often helps me lift up my mood when I feel down (as it usually happens following a holiday).
 While on holidays, I usually discover new music and may even buy records that I listen to on my return back home.

 Receiving a present usually makes me feel happy and grateful.
 So, when I am on holiday, I usually buy little presents for my close friends.
 But, I also tend to be self-indulgent and make myself a present (or two).

 Meeting a friend provides a perfect opportunity to catch up with our news, give them the gifts I’d bought for them, and also have a good time.

 9. Planning the next holiday